ruppinlab/DECODEM/README.md

 <div align="justify">

-# DECODEM / DECODEMi: Systematic assessment of diverse cell-type-influence in tumor microenvironment in clinical response from bulk transcriptome
+# DECODEM/DECODEMi: Systematic assessment of diverse cell-type-influence in tumor microenvironment in clinical response from bulk transcriptome

 </div>